-"Some Persisting Dilemmas in the Measurement of Change," by Carl Bereiter
+"Some Persisting Dilemmas in the surement of Change," Carl Bereiter

-"Elementary Models for Measuring Change," by Frederic M. Lord
+"Elementary Models for Measuring Chang-Frederic M. Lord

-"The Reliability of Changes Measured by Mental Test Scores," by John Gaito and David E. Wiley
+"The Reliability of Changes Measured by Mental Test Scores," John Gaito and David E. Wiley

-"Multivariate Analysis of Variance of Repeated Measurements," by R. Darrell Bock
+"Multivariate Analysis of Variance of Repeated Measurements," R. Darrell Bock

-"Multivariate Models for Evaluating Change," by Paul Horst "Implications of Factors Analysis of Three-Way Matrices for Measurement of Change, " by Ledyard R. Tucker
+"Multivariate Models for Evaluating Change," Paul Horst

+"Implications of Factor Analysis of Three-Way Matrices for Measurement of Change," Ledyard R. Tucker

-"Canonical Factor Models for the Description of Change," by Chester W. Harris
+"Canonical Factor Models for the Description of Change," Chester W. Harris

-"Image Analysis," by Henry F: Kaiser
+"Image Analysis," Henry F. Kaiser

-"The Structuring of Change by P-Technique and Incremental R-Technique,". by Raymond B. Cattell
+"The Structuring of Change by P-Technique

+and Incremental R-Technique," Raymond

+B. Cattell

-"Statistical Models for the Study of Change in the Single Case," by Wayne H. Holtzman
+"Statistical Models for the Study of Change in

+the Single Case," Wayne H. Holtzman

-"From Description to Experimentation: Interpreting Trends as Quasi-Experiments," by Donald T. Campbell.
+"From Description to Experimentation: Inter-

+preting Trends as Quasi-Experiments," Donald T. Campbell.

-091. Hastings, J. Thomas, "Curriculum Evaluation: The Why of the Outcomes," Journal of Educational Measurement, vol. 3, No. 3 (1966) pp. 27-32.
+Hastings, J. Thomas, "Curriculum Evaluation; The Why of the Outcomes."
+Journal of Educational Measurement, vol. 3, No. 3 (1966) pp. 27-32.
 Also reprinted in Readings in Measurement and Evaluation, edited by Norman Gronlund, pp. 53-60, New York: The Macmillan Company, 1968.

-Evaluation serves two functions in curriculum innovation: to feedback information to stimulate further innovation in curriculum, and to. provide information on which to base decisions about adoption of coursecontent packages.
+Evaluation serves two functions in curriculum innovation: the feedback of information to stimulate further innovation in curriculum, and the provision of information on which to base decisions about adoption of course-content packages.
 Different kinds of data are needed for the purposes of revision and adoption.
 Suitable standardized tests may provide enough information for adoption decisions, but statistical averages and summaries will give only vague hints about what needs to be revised.
 Examples of on-going research which would be appropriate for this latter function are given, e.g. research on study modes that benefit different types of students.
 Such projects straddle the line between pure and applied research: they investigate general issues in instructional research, but they do so in the context of specific curricula.
 They can therefore help to answer the "why" questions about curriculum outcomes.

-092. Havelock, Ronald G. Planning for Innovation through Dissemination and Utilization of Knowledge.
+Havelock, Ronald G. Planning for Innovation through Dissemination and Utilization of Knowledge.
 Ann Arbor: Institute for Social Research, University of Michigan, 1969.

 This large volume is based on a comparative study of the literature on dissemination and utilization of scientific knowledge.
 (The extensive bibliography is bound separately.)
 It provides a framework for understanding the processes by which knowledge moves from the "resource system" to the user.
-Major sections analyze characteristics of individuals and organizations that inhibit or facilitate this transfer.
+Major sections analyze characteristics of individuals and organizations that inhabit or facilitate this transfer.